-A hierarchy can then be generated by taking the levels of the associated NPA hierarchy and, for each of them, adding as many new columns as needed to impose at least one linear constraint per element of $\Gamma$ that should factorise.
-For the entanglement swapping scenario, the hierarchy constructed in such a way converges to the desired set of quantum distributions \cite{Renou2022}.
+A hierarchy can then be generated by taking the levels of the associated NPA hierarchy and, for each of them, adding as many new columns as are needed to impose at least one linear constraint per element of $\Gamma$ that should factorise.
+For the entanglement-swapping scenario, the hierarchy constructed in such a way converges to the desired set of quantum distributions \cite{Renou2022}.
 However, the proof technique used there is difficult to generalise to more complicated networks \cite{mukherjee2015,Tavakoli2014}, where the SDP method still applies.
-The method has been used, for instance, to show that networks can activate the usefulness of measurement devices for detecting network nonlocality \cite{Pozas2019} and to provide quantum bounds on Bell inequalities tailored for the entanglement swapping scenario \cite{tavakoli2021}.
+The method has been used, for instance, to show that networks can activate the usefulness of measurement devices for detecting network nonlocality \cite{Pozas2019} and to provide quantum bounds on Bell inequalities tailored to the entanglement-swapping scenario \cite{tavakoli2021}.